cypreess/corpora/docs/source/api.rst

 .. automethod:: corpora.Corpus.add

 ``text``
-    document raw text formed as an Unicode; this will be encoded with ``encode`` property of corpus before saving to chunk.
+    a document raw text formed as an Unicode; this will be encoded with the ``encode`` property of corpus before saving to a chunk.
 ``ident``
-    a unique identifier of element, this can be a number or any string (ex. hash value); needed for random access.
+    a unique identifier of an element, this can be a number or any string (ex. hash value); needed for random access.
 ``**headers``
-    you can add any additional headers as key-value pairs; values can be any serializable by yaml objects; the key "id" is restricted for storing document ident.
+    you can add any additional headers as key-value pairs; values can be any serializable by yaml objects; the key "id" is restricted for storing the document ident.

 Example:
 ::